Asteroid Hunters Discover Dangerous ‘Planet Killer’ Hiding in the Sun’s Glare! Thanks to Dark Energy Camera

 The 2022AP27 is the one to worry about the most.
 It is 1.5 kilometres across, making it the biggest space object found in the last eight years that might cross the Earth’s orbit.

-So far, only two of these huge asteroids with a diameter of more than 1 kilometre have been found, but it’s possible that more are hiding in the dark.
+So far, only two of these huge asteroids with a diameter of more than 1 kilometre have been found.
+But it’s possible that more are hiding in the dark.

 Asteroids that are farther from the Sun are easier to find.
 The hard part is finding asteroids that are close to Earth.
-This is because rocks like these that are in the inner solar system, between the orbits of Earth and Venus, are hard to see because the sun’s rays make the background so bright.
+This is because rocks like these that are in the inner solar system, between the orbits of Earth and Venus.
+Tjey are hard to see because the sun’s rays make the background so bright.

 Astronomers only have two 10-minute windows a day during twilight to catch these tricky rock bodies because of where they are.
 Ironically, the thick layer of Earth’s atmosphere makes it even harder to see them because it makes them look distorted.